dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/camera-control.md

 **Return value**

-A promise resolving to a `CameraTestResponse` object.
+A promise resolving to a object containing two `properties` ok and `message`.

 **Code Snippet**